Who Are the Zapatistas? Unmasking Mexico’s Indigenous Guerrilla Army

 Zapatista militants standing against a mural of Emiliano Zapata, by Eduardo Verdugo, 2018.
 Source: The Guardian.

 The EZLN is a movement primarily composed of Indigenous Mexicans from various communities in southern Mexico, particularly subgroups of the Maya such as the Tzotzil, Tzeltal, Ch’ol, Zoque, and Tojolabal.
-The main goals of the EZLN are to obtain recognition of Indigenous rights, dignity, and autonomy and to bring an end to over five centuries of colonial oppression of Indigenous peoples, as well as neoliberalism and globalization in Chiapas and beyond.
+The main goals of the EZLN are to obtain recognition of Indigenous rights, dignity, and autonomy; to put an end to over five centuries of colonial oppression of Indigenous peoples; and to put an end to neoliberalism and globalization in Chiapas and beyond.
 The Fourth Declaration of the Lacandon Jungle, a communiqué released by the EZLN on the second anniversary of the Zapatista uprising, captures its vision: “In the world we want, everyone fits.
 In the world we want, many worlds fit.”

 zapatista musicians